 Amidst the current crisis, many restaurants can’t see a way to survive long enough to outlast lockdown.

-Here’s how savvy restaurants are handling Covid to survive, and how you can too.
-Our top tips will help you keep your doors open, staff morale up, and customers happy.
+Here’s how savvy restaurants are handling Covid-19, and how you can too.
+Our top tips will help you maintain staff morale, keep customers happy and ultimately stay open.

 This might seem obvious.
-If you don’t have a website or a social media platform, the good news is that now is the perfect time to do it cheaply (see below).
+If you don’t have a website or a social media platform, the good news is that now is the perfect time to do it cheaply.

 Even a Facebook page can be set up in minutes, and is a great place to start for locals.